1. Event date

 The purpose of a tracker is to validate that the rider has followed the complete, official Pennine 500 route with their time entered onto the Pennine 500 page.

 Some riders do not feel the need to have a tracker and that’s fine.
-They are welcome to sign onto the event and enjoy the ride as free wheeling adventurer.
+They are welcome to sign onto the event and enjoy the Pennine 500 without a tracker.

 Trackers are not for safety monitoring, and riders are responsible for their own safety.